-In this scenario, the body of individual experiences deriving from sometimes "extreme" didactic needs, such as those of students who are unable to attend normal education regularly (if at all), has provided and continues to provide school and research worlds with useful material for reflecting on and experimenting new forms of teaching.
-We are talking about an "open" type of teaching which ignores the physical perimeter in which the class (understood as the aggregation of individuals with the respective roles of students and teachers) usually operates, while guaranteeing the same social and communicative dimension that must be allowed to develop within a class.
+The body of individual experiences deriving from sometimes "extreme" didactic needs, such as those of students affected by physical/cognitive disease or who are unable to attend normal education regularly (if at all), has provided and continues to provide school and research worlds with useful material for reflecting on and experimenting new forms of teaching.
+We are talking about an "open" type of teaching which ignores the physical perimeter in which the class usually operates, while guaranteeing the same social and communicative dimension that must be allowed to develop within a class.